 Oysters.
 Jewels of the sea.

-There are many, many great places to eat oysters in New Orleans.
+There are a lot of great places to eat oysters in New Orleans.
 But you already knew that – New Orleans is one of the best places to eat food of any kind.

 Any food that comes within the semi-mystical range of a practiced New Orleans cook or chef is going to be among the best you’ll find anywhere on the planet.